2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 13. Baltimore

-We're mashing the analysis for kicker and defense together in the final part for one reason only: There's no reason to pick either position until the end of drafts simply because they don't earn players nearly as many points as other positions, especially in point-per-reception leagues.
+We're mashing the analysis for kicker and defense together for one reason only: There is no reason to pick either position until the end of drafts simply because they don't earn players nearly as many points as other positions, especially in point-per-reception leagues.

 If you're in a 15-round draft, don't look at kicker or defense until the 14th round.
 Use your other draft selections to fill out the rest of your starting lineup and bench.